thunderbird/webext-docs/folders.rst

       :name: [``includeSubFolders``]
       :type: (boolean)

       Specifies whether the returned :ref:`folders.MailFolder` object for each direct subfolder should also include all its nested subfolders .
-Defaults to ``true``.
+Defaults to :value:`true`.

 .. api-header::